-- Armor-Piercing Question: Cynthia to Maurice:"You're never going to make me an auntie, then?"
+- Armor-Piercing Question: Cynthia doesn't know about Monica's fertility problem, so she does this by accident while talking to Maurice."You're never going to make me an auntie, then?"

 - The Disease That Shall Not Be Named: The cause of Monica's infertility is never mentioned, although some have speculated that it might have been endometriosis.

 - Disappeared Dad: Roxanne's father was an American med student named Bingham, whom Cynthia met while on vacation.
 Cynthia eventually reveals that he simply skipped out on her one day.
 (We never do find anything out about Hortense's father, except that he had sex with Cynthia when she was 15.)

 - Dramatically Missing the Point: Cynthia thinks that Maurice and Monica don't have children because Monica doesn't want any while Maurice does.
 Going by the way she tries to cut her mother off when she confronts Monica, Roxanne has probably already cottoned on to the real reason.

 - Law of Inverse Fertility: Cynthia had two unplanned pregnancies, while Maurice and Monica tried to have kids for 15 years with no success.